micro-api/micro-api/README.md

 ## Key Concepts

-- The specification is concerned with representing the relationship graph between types.
+- The specification is concerned with representing an overall relationship graph between types.
 - Interoperability with JSON-LD is a primary concern of this specification.
 A JSON-LD client may be able to parse a Micro API document, but without the additional semantics.
 - The `@context` object from JSON-LD is intentionally unspecified.
 Micro API does not restrict ad-hoc record types, but its structure enables context to be added.
-- Assume that the application protocol controls the flow of the interaction (HTTP `OPTIONS`, `GET`, `POST`, `PATCH`, `DELETE`).

 ## Reserved Keywords